Donald Trump Tells Americans To 'Sleep Well,' North Korea 'No Longer A Nuclear Threat' — Fact Check: It Is

 The joint military exercises have been conducted every year since the end of the Korean War in 1953, and according to the North Korea policy site 38 North, in addition to serving to promote military readiness by both the United States and South Korea in the event of a North Korean attack on the South — as occurred in 1950, as History.com recounts — the exercises also have been intended as “a political message for Pyongyang, namely that the alliance is prepared to protect the state, people and territory of the Republic of Korea and their combined interests while employing all the elements of national power to do so.”

 Trump has now rescinded that message, experts said in a CNBC report Tuesday.
-And in another surprise, according to reports out of North Korea and as the Inquisitr reported earlier, Trump also promised to lift economic sanctions against North Korea without receiving any concessions in return from the Kim regime, which has held power since 1948 when the country was founded by Kim Jong-un’s grandfather, Kim Il-sun, who remained in power until his death in 1994.
+And in another surprise, according to reports out of North Korea and as The Inquisitr reported earlier, Trump also promised to lift economic sanctions against North Korea without receiving any concessions in return from the Kim regime, which has held power since 1948 when the country was founded by Kim Jong Un’s grandfather, Kim Il Sun who remained in power until his death in 1994.

-Since first signing the Nonproliferation Treaty in 1985, North Korea has made 12 previous pledges to cease its nuclear weapons development program, none of which have been kept by the Kim regime, according to a CNN report.
+Since first signing the Non-Proliferation Treaty in 1985, North Korea has made 12 previous pledges to cease its nuclear weapons development program, none of which have been kept by the Kim regime, according to a CNN report.